ADVRHumanoids/xbot2_examples/README.md

 ### Examples for the XBot2.0 middleware

 This repository containes commented examples of use for the [**XBot2.0**](https://advrhumanoids.github.io/xbot2_wip/quickstart.html) real-time middleware for robotics.
 The IIT-Teleop robot, a 5-dof robotic arm, is provided as testing platform.
+Follow the link and install the framework before you go ahead!

 ## Contents